-Dr Michael was responsible for establishing the Childhood Cancer Association in 1982.
-He has received many prestigious awards over the years including: The Howards Williams Medal at the Australian College of Paediatrics (1998), The Medal of the Royal Australasian College of Physicians (2000), The Centenary Medal (2003), The Gold Medal of the Australian Medical Association (2004), The Medal of the Order of Australia (2004).
+Dr Rice was instrumental in the establishment of the Childhood Cancer Association in 1982.
+He has received many prestigious awards over the years including: The Howards Williams Medal at the Australian College of Paediatrics (1998), The Medal of the Royal Australasian College of Physicians (2000), The Centenary Medal (2003), The Gold Medal of the Australian Medical Association (2004), and was awarded a Member of the Order of Australia (2004).

 Iris and Wool